-The College Work Option Programs was developed by the College and is institutionally funded.
-Like the Federal Work Study Program, students may work up to ten (10) hours per week across all jobs during the fall and spring semester, non-break periods and may earn up to $1,900 during the academic year.
+The College Work Option Program was developed by the College and is institutionally funded.
+Like the Federal Work Study Program, students may work up to 10 hours per week during the fall and spring semester (non-break periods) and earn up to $1,900 during the academic year.
 Employment is also available during summer and semester breaks.

 The Departmental Job Program is funded by individual departments, often through special, private funding made available from foundations and other outside organizations.
-These jobs, which include research/special-project assistantships, are limited in number and usually require specific job skills.
+These jobs, which include research positions and special project assistantships, are limited in number and usually require specific job skills.

-Although funding for these positions is separate from Federal Work Study and College Work Option, private departmental stipend employment is part of the overall student employment program and, as such, payment is made through student payroll.
+Although funding for these positions is separate from Federal Work Study and College Work Option, private departmental stipend employment is part of the overall student employment program and payment is done through student payroll.
 Students whose wages are to be paid from departmental budget funds, grants or stipends must have a Student Employment Authorization Form (SEAF) completed by the departmental supervisor and submitted to the Office of Financial Aid.